mikeinnz/cs50web/capstone/README.md

 ## Future Improvements
 - Add filter and sorting to Warehouses using list.js or django-filter
 - Report: View by product, add product view
+- Allow creating a new customer when creating a new sales order
+- TODO: create sales order: select warehouse to populate available products; allow select multiple products

 ## References: